PVR INOX

 PVR INOX Limited is an Indian multiplex chain.
 It was formed in 2023 as a result of the merger between PVR Cinemas and INOX Leisure.
-PVR pioneered the multiplex revolution in India by establishing the first multiplex cinema in 1997 at Vasant Vihar, New Delhi.
-As of December 2024, PVR INOX operates 1,749 screens across 355 properties in 111 cities, including locations in India and Sri Lanka.
+PVR pioneered the multiplex revolution in India by establishing the first modern multiplex cinema in 1997 at Saket, New Delhi.
+As of May 2025, PVR INOX operates 1,743 screens across 352 properties in 111 cities of India and Sri Lanka.